Skip to content

 Stability Very stable solution as changes are initially saved locally.
 Temporary server downtimes can also be bridged.
 Changes may be lost if the server becomes unavailable during work.

 Potential of data loss Changes are backed up after each push (more regularly).
-Changes are backed up on a nightly basis.
+Changes are backed up on schedule, usually once a day.

 Automation Possible via CI/CD in the Git repository.
-Possible via TeamForCapella → Git synchronisation (runs on a nightly basis).
+Possible via TeamForCapella → Git synchronization (runs on schedule, usually once a day).

 Change control Reviews are possible via merge requests4 Change control is nearly impossible, no barriers.

 Release tagging Directly possible via tags in Git.
-Possible via TeamForCapella → Git synchronisation (Releases are stored as tags in the Git repository).
+Possible via TeamForCapella → Git synchronization (Releases are stored as tags in the Git repository).

 Some General Words